 Customers reported that using two mechanical machines—and sometimes waiting in line to do so—forced them to miss their train.
 Moreover, new customers often thought that purchasing a ticket was enough to ride light rail.
 Only when one of the fare-enforcement officers who randomly ride the honor-system service appeared and asked for a validated ticket did newcomers realize their error.

-Customers also shared their concern that when mechanical validators malfunction or run out of ink, they are left with an unvalidated ticket.
-With a no-time-stamp ticket, they worry whether a fare-enforcement officer will believe them or impose a fine.
+Customers also highlighted the potentially negative experience when mechanical validators malfunction or run out of ink.
+Left with an unvalidated ticket through no fault of their own, they worried whether a fare-enforcement officer would believe them or impose a fine.
 These factors can influence customers to consider competing alternatives like ride-hailing apps.

 Accelerating the All-in-One App